 These excessively high rents charged by Orange Capital Partners are tolerated because of questionable laws and poor law enforcement by the government.
 For social housing, there is a maximum rental price, based on a scoring system.
-If your home exceeds the liberalisation limit (€737 in 2020), the home automatically enters the unregulated ‘free’ sector, and landlords are free to decide on the amount of rent themselves.
-The only thing is that no-one checks or sanctions landlords for charging liberalised prices for housing that should actually belongs in the social segment.
+If your home exceeds the liberalization limit (€737 in 2020), the home automatically enters the unregulated 'free' sector, and landlords are free to decide on the amount of rent themselves.
+The only thing is that no-one checks or sanctions landlords for charging liberalized prices for housing that should actually belong in the social segment.

 The responsibility for this lies with, indeed, only the tenant himself, who, in the case of a temporary unregulated sector residence, is given up to 6 months after termination of the contract to initiate a procedure at the Huurcommissie.
 Under the rules for regular tenancy (did we lose you already?), you must apply for such a procedure within 6 months from the start of the contract, otherwise you will no longer be able to start a procedure and no one will ever know whether your landlord has actually charged you €300 a month too much.

-The Bond Precaire Woonvormen therefore demands from Vivada Properties, Orange Capital Partners and MVGM:
+The Bond Precarious Housing Forms therefore demands from Vivada Properties, Orange Capital Partners and MVGM:

 1. Stop the eviction of Nick and Stefany: renovate the house without evicting it's residents.